0ddfactory/Firefox-Win11-Dark-Integration/README.md

 ![image](https://github.com/0ddfactory/Firefox-Win11-Dark-Integration/assets/25939455/fd5a2438-3986-4981-a909-26be3420730f)
 * Click into ********.default-release folder
 * Create a new folder called chrome in this directory
-* Navigate into the chrome folder you just created and paste the downloaded userChrome.css
+* Navigate into the chrome folder you just created and paste the downloaded userChrome.css & userContent.css into the directory
 * Restart Firefox :)